Emergency Load Reduction Program

 Join us to help prevent power outages this summer.

-The Emergency Load Reduction Program (ELRP) is a five-year pilot program administered by PG&E that offers participants financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
-The Emergency Load Reduction Program (ELRP) was ordered by the California Public Utilities Commission (CPUC) in rulemaking 20-11-003.
+The Emergency Load Reduction Program is a five-year pilot program administered by PG&E that offers participants risk-free financial incentives to reduce energy usage during times of high grid stress and emergencies, with the goal of avoiding rotating outages while minimizing costs to customers.
+This program is unique in its voluntary nature as there are no penalties for non-performance.

 Are you eligible?